GAP-Pathum/GAP-Pathum/README.md

 <p align="center">
-  Passionate developer exploring the boundaries of technology, currently diving deep into the MERN stack and building meaningful projects.
+  Passionate developer exploring the boundaries of technology, currently diving deep into coding and building meaningful projects.
 </p>